 'We need each other'

 During her career, Hazel McLaughlin has worked with organisations as diverse as the NHS and L’Oréal.
 Something which emerges repeatedly, she said, is the importance of developing effective teams, change and creating the right kind of culture and purpose.
-Also a regular lecturer at King’s College London, McLaughlin said it was also important to focus on developing people and enhancing capability.
+Also a visiting lecturer at IOPPN, King’s College London, McLaughlin said it was also important to focus on developing people and enhancing capability.

 Moving onto Covid-19, McLaughlin said we needed to begin to consider the new normal.
 She pointed to data from the Sunday Times that demonstrated how much the world has changed since the start of the outbreak – in positive and negative ways.
 The environment has likely benefitted from lower rates of air pollution and reduced rates of energy use.
 However with monumental drops in GDP, millions of people on furlough in the UK alone, and measurably worse impacts on some of the most vulnerable in society, McLaughlin said we must learn lessons from this time.
 The first, she said, is that the world is uncertain and we should expect the unexpected; the second is that we are social beings and that community is essential.